Lighthouses of the United States: Southeastern Pennsylvania

 view, and Google has an aerial

-view.
+view and an excellent street view.
 The lighthouse was originally built by the Fairmount Park Commissioners

 to guide steamboat traffic.
 Restored by members of the Sedgeley Club in 1990.